Concordium/concordium-dapp-examples/trackAndTrace/scripts/README.md

 There are a few options to configure the script:

 - `--node` is the endpoint to the Concordium node grpc v2 API.
+If not specified the default value `https://grpc.testnet.concordium.com:20000` is used.

-- `--module` must point to a compiled track-and-trace smart contract module with the name `track_and_trace.wasm.v1`.
-  This module will be used to create a new instance of the track-and-trace smart contract and fill it with data.
+- `--module` should point to a compiled track-and-trace smart contract module with e.g. the name `module.wasm.v1`.
+If not specified the default value `../smart-contract/concordium-out/module.wasm.v1` is used.
+The given module will be used to create a new instance of the track-and-trace smart contract and fill it with data.

-    You can generate the `track-and-trace.wasm.v1` file as follows:
+    You can generate the `module.wasm.v1` file as follows:
-    - Navigate into the folder `https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/track-and-trace`.
+    - Navigate into the folder `../smart-contract`.
-    - Compile the track-and-trace contract: `cargo concordium build -e -o ./concordium-out/track_and_trace.wasm.v1`.
+    - Compile the track-and-trace contract: `cargo concordium build -e -o ./concordium-out/module.wasm.v1`.
-    - You can find the file `track_and_trace.wasm.v1` in `./concordium-out/track_and_trace.wasm.v1`.
+    - You can find the file `module.wasm.v1` in `./concordium-out/module.wasm.v1`.

 - `--admin-key-file` **directory** with one key in the browser wallet export format.
 This key is used for all transactions executed by the script.

-- `--num-items` optional value to specify the number of items to be created in the track-and-trace smart contract.
-The default value is 1.
+- `--num-items` is the number of items to be created in the track-and-trace smart contract.
 The states of these items will be updated from 'Produced' -> 'InTransit' -> 'InStore' -> 'Sold'.

 ## Build